tc39/proposal-temporal/docs/date.md

 - In `constrain` mode (the default), out-of-range values are clamped to the nearest in-range value.
 - In `reject` mode, an addition that would result in an out-of-range value fails, and a `RangeError` is thrown.

-Additionally, if the result is outside the range of dates that `Temporal.Date` can represent, then `constrain` mode will clamp the result to the allowed range.
+Additionally, if the result is earlier or later than the range of dates that `Temporal.Date` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then `constrain` mode will clamp the result to the allowed range.
 The `reject` mode will throw a `RangeError` in this case.

 Usage example: